cgwire/kitsu/docs/getting-started-production/README.md

 On top of the schedule, you can define the start date (1), and the end date (2).
 Click on the box to open the calendar and pick a date.
 You can add your global man-days as on your quote.

+The **man-days** is the reference for your production.
+This way, you always have the information, without searching into your quote / contract.

+Next to each task type, there is a **md** (man days) that you can fill.

+**It's also for reference only.**

+The number of **md** will **not determine** the lenght of the task type.
+For example you may have 50 days of budget for a task, 5 artists on the team, so the duration will be 10 days for the task.
+The lenght of the task should be 10 days and not 50.

+It's a reminder of your contract/quote.
+You can also fill the **md** for each

 ![Production Schedule](../img/getting-started/production_schedule.png)